femhub/femhub-distribution/doc/src/introduction.rst

 Credit
 ------

-FEMhub and the FEMhub Online Lab was developed by the `hp-FEM group <http://hpfem.org>`_ at the Department of Mathematics ans Statistics, University of Nevada, Reno.
+The FEMhub Distribution is developed by the `hp-FEM group <http://hpfem.org>`_ at the Department of Mathematics ans Statistics, University of Nevada, Reno.

 People who contributed to the FEMhub project, in the order of date of involvement: